-This is what diworsification is!
-Additional diversification beyond ~50 stocks we prevents our portfolio from concentrating on stocks we feel are “undervalued.”
-Warren Buffet holds a small portfolio of stocks–to ensure he doesn’t completely blow up–but he doesn’t hold 1,000 companies and throw away any edge.
+This is what diworsification is all about!
+Additional diversification beyond ~50 stocks prevents our portfolio from concentrating in stocks we feel are “undervalued.”
+Warren Buffet holds a small portfolio of stocks — to ensure he doesn’t completely blow up – but he doesn’t hold 1,000 companies and throw away any edge.

 In the table below we display the summary statistics for the following three portfolios (here is the source):